Legal Notice / Data Privacy Statement

 5.2 Right to rectification and completion

-Should you become aware that personal data on you that I have is inaccurate, then you have the right to demand that I erase such inaccurate data without undue delay.
+Should you become aware that personal data that I have on you is inaccurate, then you have the right to demand that I erase such inaccurate data without undue delay.
 In the case of incomplete personal data on you, you have the right to demand that such data be completed.

 5.3 Right to erasure